yohannes911/select2/doc/select2.md

 * also if an object is `popped` then no more object could be `popped` until a new one is `pushed` onto the clipboard

 The clipboard builds upon `select2` in order to implement the above protocol.
 Hence it is thought to be wait-free and thread safe.
 However since it is a demo of the `select2` protocol it can handle only 2 threads and not more.

+To run a simple demo issue:

+    java -cp lib/java-select.jar select2.Clip2

+This will run 2 threads - one for pushing 10 objects, the other for popping 10 ones.

+In order to to run more rounds, say 100, issue:

+    java -cp lib/java-select.jar select2.Clip2 100

 TODO
 -------------------------------------------------------------------------------